brylevkirill/notes/Bayesian Inference and Learning.md

   Statistical learning frames models as distributions over data and latent variables, allowing models to address a broad array of downstream tasks, and underlying methodology of latent variable models is typically Bayesian.
-  A central problem involves modeling complex data-sets using highly flexible families of probability distributions in which learning, sampling, inference, and evaluation are still analytically or computationally tractable.
+  A central problem involves modeling complex data sets using highly flexible families of probability distributions in which learning, sampling, inference, and evaluation are still analytically or computationally tractable.

   * [introduction](#introduction)